In April 2025, new pricing for car parking was introduced after being approved at Budget Full Council.

 Introduction of new parking charges

-The new car parking charges must be advertised for a statutory 21-day notice period before they can be introduced, in accordance with legislation.
+Following the decision made by the Council Executive on 3 June 2025, the revised car parking charges had to be advertised for a statutory 21-day notice period before they could be introduced, in accordance with legislation.

 We'll also continue to monitor the impact of the charges across the city every 3 months.
 This will include monitoring parking data and economic analysis of city centre, urban and residential areas, to understand the impact of these changes.